 There was also lots of music in Siem Reap at night.
 And let me tell you, these guys could sing.
 The three in this photograph were covering Adele, Whitney Houston, and others, and they nailed them!

-Just in case you were Pub Street was the only happening place in Siem Reap, here are some other parts of the city at night.
+Just in case you thought Pub Street was the only happening place in Siem Reap, here are some other parts of the city at night.

 As you’d probably expect, Cambodia’s countryside was much poorer than Siem Reap.
 The buildings were old and shanty, and minus Coca-Cola there were almost no western influence anywhere.

-The countryside around Siem Reap consisted mainly of farmland, farmland that floods over seasonally during monsoon season.
+The countryside around Siem Reap consisted mainly of farmland, farmland that floods over every year during monsoon season.
 This makes it very difficult for the locals to support a successful economy.

 Notice that this house is on stilts?
 This is because of the flooding locals deal with.